Chapter I. General Provisions

 indispensable by civilized peoples.

-(2) The wounded and sick shall be
+(2) The wounded, sick and shipwrecked shall be collected and cared

 An impartial humanitarian body, such as the International Committee

 of the Red Cross, may offer its services to the Parties to the conflict.